nashthecoder/marcus-bicycles-online/README.md

 - **Product Catalog**: Browse through a wide range of bicycles and accessories. - *DONE*
 - **Product Details**: View detailed information about each product, including specifications and pricing. - *DONE*
-- **Admin Account**: Create and manage products, offers and restrict customizations. - *DONE*
+- **Admin Account**: Create and manage products, offers and restrict customizations. - *PARTLY DONE*
 - **Shopping Cart**: Add items to your cart and manage your selections.
 - **Checkout**: Securely complete your purchase with our streamlined checkout process.
+- **Payment**: Securely complete your purchase with our streamlined checkout process. - *Basic UI only*
-- **User Accounts**: Create and manage your user profile for a personalized shopping experience.
+- **User Accounts**: Create and manage your user profile for a personalized shopping experience. - *Basic UI only*

 ## Data Model

-The best data model for this application depends on its complexity and scalability needs.
-A relational database like PostgreSQL would work well for structured relationships, while a NoSQL database like MongoDB could offer flexibility for product variations.
-Below is a relational model:
+Used PostgreSQL.

-### Tables
+### Data Tables

 **Users**